Master of Urban and Regional Planning / Landscape Architecture (M.U.R.P./M.L.A.)

 Students especially interested in physical planning at any scale-from site design to metropolitan planning-may decide to get both a master of urban planning and a master of landscape architecture.
 The dual degree equips students to plan and design the built environment in a comprehensive manner.
 Students develop design skills at the same time that they understand the social, economic, and political context of the built environment.
-Having both degrees enables graduates to design at both the large and small scales and to understand the relationship between the two.
+Having both degrees enables graduates to design at both large and small scales and to understand the relationship between the two.
 Graduates can address questions such as: How do small-scale design decisions relate to the larger social context?
 How can the regional or local jurisdiction's political environment affect a design?
-Graduates address issues that draw on the knowledge in both degrees-livable communities, smart growth, conservation design, watershed-scale planning.
+Graduates address issues that draw on the knowledge in both degrees-livable communities, smart growth, conservation design, and watershed-scale planning.

 Course of Study